Lucia Osborne-Crowley

 Lucia Osborne-Crowley is a British–Australian writer, living in London.
-She has written two books about how trauma affects the body.
+She has published three books, titled I Choose Elena (2019), My Body Keeps Your Secrets (2021) and The Lasting Harm (2024).
+Her books have been awarded literary prizes and have been published in several territories and many different languages.

 Early life and education

 Osborne-Crowley was born in London and raised in Brisbane and Sydney, Australia.
-She was a junior gymnastics champion.
+She was a national gymnastics champion and represented Australia internationally in 2003 and 2004.
 She graduated with a degree in international studies from the University of Sydney in 2013 and with a Juris Doctor degree from the University of New South Wales in 2018.
+In 2023, she was accepted into the PhD creative writing program at the University of East Anglia.